mpaauw/yinston/README.md

 # yinston (wip)
-A fully-featured, production-ready wrapper for Winston.
+A light, easy-to-use, production-ready wrapper for Winston.